Sauteed Green Beans with Garlic

 - The super short (4-ingredient!!) list keeps the focus on the tender green beans.

-- Cooking the green beans over high heat on your stovetop gives them extra flavor.
-I'm looking at you, deliciously dark blistered spots.
+- Cooking green beans over high heat on your stovetop gives them extra flavor.
+We're looking at you, deliciously dark blistered spots.

 - It's also the fastest way to cook green beans.
 Only 5 minutes of prep and 5 minutes of cooking and your new favorite side dish will be ready to eat.

 - Sauteed green beans are the most versatile side dish.
 Pick a protein, make these beans, and you'll have dinner.
-I love them with my Perfect Baked Chicken Breasts or Juicy Baked Pork Chops.
+We love them with our perfect baked chicken breasts, juicy baked pork chops, or pan-fried pork chops.

-- Sauteeing them with a little olive oil keeps this recipe dairy-free, low-carb, gluten-free, paleo, Whole30 and all those other healthy things.
+- Sauteeing them with a little olive oil keeps this recipe extra healthy!

 How to prepare green beans